4 Easy Tips For Proper E-Collar Placement

-There are a few guidelines for proper wear of an e-collar.
-Today I’d like to answer three common questions that affect the training and health of your dog in relation to wearing an e-collar.
+There are a few guidelines for proper e-collar placement.
+Today I’d like to give you four easy tips that affect the training and health of your dog in relation to wearing an e-collar.
 If you follow this advice, it will help ensure a better outcome for you and your canine companion.

-First off, regardless of whether you have a long or short coated breed, make sure you brush your dog to remove loose hair from the neck.
+Secondly, regardless of whether you have a long or short-coated breed, make sure you brush your dog to remove loose hair from the neck.
 Loose or dead hair trapped under the contact points will hinder the ability to make good contact with the skin.
 Brushing is also good for the health of the skin and coat.

-For long or very thick coats, it is often necessary to switch to the longer 3/4 inch contact points.
+For long or very thick coats, it is often necessary to switch to the longer 3/4-inch contact points.
 This allows you to work the points through the hair and ensure they are making contact with the skin.
-I’m not an advocate of shaving the coat in order to improve contact, however, there are times when using a thinning shears to reduce the density of the hair may be necessary.
+I’m not an advocate of shaving the coat in order to improve contact.
+However, there are times when using thinning shears to reduce the density of the hair may be necessary.

-Once you know you’ve establish good skin contact, secure the collar strap so that the receiver is positioned on the side of the neck.
-By placing the receiver toward the side of the dog’s neck, rather than centered over the trachea you take advantage of having a more muscled, flat surface area to keep the collar in place.
+Once you know you’ve established good skin contact, secure the collar strap so that the receiver is positioned on the side of the neck.
+By placing the receiver toward the side of the dog’s neck rather than centered over the trachea, you take advantage of having a more muscled, flat surface area to keep the collar in place.

-It is also advisable to position the collar toward the upper 1/3 of the neck, rather than farther down toward the chest.
+It is also advisable to position the collar toward the upper 1/3 of the neck rather than farther down toward the chest.
 Because the neck is typically a smaller diameter near the top, collars that are placed near the chest have a tendency to slide forward when the dog lowers his head to sniff the ground.
-This will cause the receiver to “dangle” and the contact points will no longer be touching the skin.
-You might think the dog is ignoring the stimulation and turn up the level, when in fact, he simply is not feeling it at all due to loss of contact.
+This will cause the receiver to “dangle,” and the contact points will no longer be touching the skin.
+You might think the dog is ignoring the stimulation and turning up the level when in fact, he simply is not feeling it at all due to loss of contact.

 An easy reference point is to position the receiver a bit below the ear with the strap going around the neck below the Atlas bone.
-The Atlas is the first of the cervical vertebra, it is the large “butterfly” shaped bone that connects to the skull and allows for rotation of the neck.
-By snugging the strap below this point (see detail image of Atlas bone here), you will not impede range of motion of the neck.
+The Atlas is the first of the cervical vertebra.
+It is the large “butterfly” shaped bone that connects to the skull and allows for rotation of the neck.
+By snugging the strap below this point (see a detailed image of Atlas bone here), you will not impede the range of motion of the neck.

 However, if you have a working dog that lives in a kennel environment and your goal is to create a competition champion or a good hunting companion, you probably have less interest in managing daily manners and are more concerned about having the dog wear the collar when training or in the field.